Exclusive: Queen Mother, Anne and Andrew actors share secrets from the setMar 28 | 2 min read

 What is The Bastard Son & The Devil Himself release date?

-All episodes will be available to stream.
+All 8 episodes are available to stream.

 The Bastard Son & The Devil Himself cast